stofte/mapper/readme.md

 Other limitations:

 - Regular in-equality (`!=`) is used to determine if values are different between source and target
-- The `ForMember` allows any types in either target or source parameters.
-This will result in runtime errors
+- The `ForMember` constrains types, but can get it wrong, notably when the target property can be implicitly cast to the source property.
+So if you wan't to map an `double` to a `float`, the library will allow this, but this will result in an runtime exception when calling `Build`.

 ## Benchmarks